10 Tips to Sustain Emotional Intimacy During a Conflict

 b.
 What did you say about yourself?
 Examples: “I’m too sensitive.
 I shouldn’t feel the way I do.
 I’m not good enough.
 I’m too strong.
 I’ll push him away if I tell him what I am really feeling.
 I can’t ever please him.”

-c.
 Think about these interpretations.
 Are they true?
-How could you see this a more productive way?
+If you make interpretations about your partner, hold them lightly.
+Ask your partner if your interpretations about him or her are true.
+How could you see this in a more productive way?

 a.
+What were your immediate reactive emotions?
 Do you get angry first?
 Many of us do.
 Anger is a way of protesting your partner’s hurtful behavior and the loss of genuine connection.
+We call this a secondary emotion.
+Anger often covers up the vulnerable emotions underneath such as fear, loneliness or sadness.
 You probably feel more powerful when you’re angry rather than feeling your insecurity.
 You may blame your partner or yourself.
 The problem with this approach is that your protections become your prison.
-You push your partner away when you really want closeness, understanding and respect.
+You push your partner away when you really want closeness, understanding, and respect.
 You end up feeling alone, lonely and frustrated.
-We call these secondary emotions.

-5) What reactive action do you take?
-Do you lash out in contempt, criticism or defensiveness?
+5) What reactive action did you take?
+Do you lash out in contempt, criticism, or defensiveness?
 Do you blame?
 Do you get quiet and withdraw?
 What exactly do you do when you get triggered?

-6) Does your action trigger your partner?
-Oftentimes it does.
-And then you go around and around, until one of you gives up and withdraws, leaving you without the connection you hoped for.
+6) Did your reactive behavior trigger your partner?
+Oftentimes it does and then your partner triggers you.
+Then you go around and around, until one of you gives up and withdraws, leaving you without the connection you hoped for.